‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment - NewsBreak

 “Many of my colleagues have experienced worse harassment than me, by the general public and elected officials, but some have not been able to speak up for fear of retaliation,” McKenney told the committee.

 Since the pandemic began, more than 300 state and local public health leaders have left their jobs, according to Dr. Beth Resnick, assistant dean at Johns Hopkins University’s Bloomberg School of Public Health.
-That represents 1 in 5 Americans losing a public health official in their community.
+That represents one in five Americans losing a public health official in their community.

 McKinney attributed the decisions of many of those workers to the strain caused by the hostilities that her colleagues and others across the country have endured since the pandemic began.